spences10/hackernews-react-apollo/README.md

   * Create React App bootstrapped project with styling
   * Configuring the `ApolloClient` to the CRA project

+* Queries: Loading Links to the UI
+  * Preparing the React components
+  * Writing the GraphQL Query
+  * Queries with Apollo Client

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).